 As part of a larger conference, the NASPA Sexual Violence Prevention and Response Conference will provide participants with the opportunity to engage with colleagues on these and many more important topics.
 The Sexual Violence Prevention and Response Planning Committee invites attendees to contribute their expertise as they engage in this critical work.

 Learn more about the 2021 NASPA Strategies Conferences, including exhibiting and sponsorship opportunities.

-2020 Conference Learning Outcomes
+2021 Conference Themes and Learning Outcomes

 - Describe strategies for developing or revising comprehensive campus sexual misconduct policies, including how they are impacted by the latest federal and state legislative policy changes

 Innovative or Promising Approaches to Prevention and Response